moto-penangf/documentation/docs/modes/preloader.md

 This limitation protects the device from unauthorized modifications and ensures the security of the process, which, unfortunately, significantly limits our capabilities and causes issues in this case. :(

 ## Download Agent authorization (DAA)
 It is sufficient to load the Download Agent once to use its commands thereafter.
-For example, you can load the standard DA agent first, and then load a custom one.

-However, it is currently unclear whether commands are executed through the custom agent or if the first loaded agent continues to be used.

 ```shell
 $ mtk printgpt --loader ./sources/MT6768_USER.bin